2017 J. Lohr Vineyard Series October Night Chardonnay

 This wine is the perfect pairing to eggs benedict, crab cakes with creamy orange reduction sauce, cedar plank salmon, or almond-crusted halibut.

-The 2016 vintage was a return to normal rainfall during the winter and cool weather during the ripening season.
-This weather provided enough warmth needed for ripening but also preserved the fresh acidity of this Arroyo Seco fruit.
-In 2016, we continued working with our French viticultural consultant, Xavier Choné, on Chardonnay irrigation in the Arroyo Seco.
-Moving to more “rainfall- like” - 24 to 36 hour - infrequent irrigation events in the spring with a six to eight week “dry-down” between berry set and veraison before resumption of these longer irrigation events has helped increase aroma intensity and concentration of flavors.
-Each year, we fine-tune the irrigation decisions during the growing season to optimize the fruit potential.
-Our 2016 harvest of Clone 809 Chardonnay, the backbone of the October Night Chardonnay, occurred on October 8th at 24.6° Brix.
+The 2017 vintage was characterized by a cool spring, followed by a moderate summer with foggy mornings in the Arroyo Seco.
+September began with some warmer weather to fully ripen the Chardonnay and, along with our typical winds, extended the growing season by three weeks.
+We continued working with a French viticultural consultant on Chardonnay irrigation in the Arroyo Seco.
+Moving to more “rainfall-like” - 24 to 36 hour - infrequent irrigation events in the spring, with a six to eight week “dry-down” between berry set and veraison, has helped increase aroma intensity and concentration of flavors.
+Each year, we work together to fine-tune the irrigation decisions during the growing season to optimize the fruit potential.
+Our 2017 harvest of Clone 809 Chardonnay (the backbone of our October Night Chardonnay) occurred on October 20th at 25.8° Brix.

-The vineyards for the October Night Chardonnay lie in J. Lohr’s Block 9 plantings in the Arroyo Seco AVA of Monterey County, near the mouth of the Arroyo Seco River, which provides the vines a slightly more wind-protected environment in which to grow.
-Comprised largely of Dijon Clone 809 Chardonnay - known in some circles as the Musqué Clone - these vines produce a very distinctive and attractive, powerful floral character.
-The soil is laden throughout its loamy profile with “Greenfield potatoes,” stones that resemble potatoes in size and appearance and which absorb heat during the day and radiate their heat after sunset, enhancing floral character and richness.
+The vineyards for the October Night Chardonnay lie in J. Lohr’s Block 9 plantings in the Arroyo Seco AVA of Monterey County.
+Planted near the mouth of the Arroyo Seco River, this terrain provides the vines a slightly more wind-protected environment in which to grow.
+Comprised largely of Dijon Clone 809 Chardonnay - known in some circles as the Musqué Clone - these vines produce a very distinctive, attractive, and powerful floral character.
+The soil is laden throughout its loamy profile with “Greenfield potatoes,” stones that resemble potatoes in size and appearance and which absorb the sun’s warmth during the day and then radiate their heat after sunset, enhancing the floral character and richness.